 Sometimes you just have to have those fall flavors, but the weather is too warm or iced coffee is more your jam.

-An iced pumpkin spice latte recipe is perfect and simple to make at home!
+An iced pumpkin spice latte recipe is perfect and can also be easily made at home.

 - Use cold brew coffee in place of hot coffee.